Arthur Everett Pitcher: Biography

 After two years as a Benjamin Peirce Instructor at Harvard, Pitcher joined the mathematics faculty of Lehigh University in 1938, where he remained except for a leave of absence serving in the U. S. Army during World War II and for some sabbaticals.
 At Lehigh he served as chair of the department from 1960 until his retirement in 1978.
 He was a Guggenheim Fellow for the academic year 1952–1953.
 Everett gave an Invited Address to the American Mathematical Society in 1955, published as "Inequalities of critical point theory".

 Pitcher was one of the founders of the Society for Industrial and Applied Mathematics and a member of its Board of Trustees from 1961 to 1963.
 He was an AMS Associate Secretary from 1959 to 1966 and then Secretary of the AMS from 1966 to 1988.

 Legacy

-In 1936 Everett married Sarah Mathiott Hindman; the marriage produced two daughters, Susan Pitcher and Joan Pitcher Morrison.
-After Sarah Everett died in 1972, Everett in 1973 married Theresa Sell, who died in 2001.
-Everett Pitcher and his second wife Theresa endowed the Everett Pitcher Fund for the Propagation of Mathematics, which enables Lehigh to annually host the annual Pitcher Lecture series given by an eminent mathematician.
-In honor of Pitcher, Lehigh established the Pitcher Chair in Mathematics and the Pitcher Research Scholars in Mathematics.
+In 1936, Everett married physician Sarah Mathiott Hindman, and they had two daughters, Susan Pitcher and Joan Pitcher Morrison.
+After Dr. Sarah Hindman Pitcher died in 1972, Everett married Theresa Sell in 1973.
+Theresa died in 2001.
+Together, Everett and Theresa established the Everett Pitcher Fund for the Propagation of Mathematics, which allows Lehigh University to host the annual Pitcher Lecture series featuring prominent mathematicians.
+In recognition of Everett's contributions, Lehigh also created the Pitcher Chair in Mathematics and the Pitcher Research Scholars in Mathematics program.

 In 1985 the Mathematical Association of America gave Everett Pitcher the Award for Distinguished Service.
 He described his work for the AMS in his reminiscences "Off the Record".